Coronavirus (COVID-19) Health and Safety Guide

-Since 2014, the ASERT Collaborative has trained over 7,000 Justice System Professionals.
-In an effort to increase the knowledge base and awareness of ASD, ASERT offers free trainings that are tailored to the specific audience.
+Since 2014, the ASERT Collaborative has trained Justice System Professionals in an effort to increase the knowledge base and awareness of ASD.
+ASERT offers free trainings that are tailored to the specific audience.
 ASERT has also created various resources for Justice System Professionals that coincide with the training and these resource can be found here.

 This visual resource was developed by ASERT for justice system professionals to use as a reference guide when working with individuals with autism.View Resource